Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 - This document implements a classifier for Insight sentences.
 All insight sentences will be classified into 'Issue Resolved', 'Neutral', and 'Issue Finding' categories using machine learning methods.
 The classification results will be used to establish the relevance chain in the graph.

 ## Phase3&4 - Hierarchical-tree-building-vis.ipynb
-- Code for building & visualizing the graph
+- Code for tree-building algorithm & Graph Visualization
+- To maintain consistency of input and output, the code for cite-net construction and similarity calculation has also been added.

+## Appendix.1 - Freq-dis.ipynb
+- This document displays the frequent words in the insight section (conclusion, discussion, limitation).

-### Phase3 - Similarity-Calculation.ipynb
+## Appendix.2 - Similarity-Calculation.ipynb
 - Calculate the similarity of the elements of the insight section & relevance chain (‘Issue finding’ → ‘Issue Resolved’) in the paper-network.

-### Phase3,4-I - For Inheritance tree: Hierarchical-inheritance-tree-building&vis.ipynb

-### Phase3,4-R - For Relevance tree: Hierarchical-Relevance-tree-building.ipynb

-## Appendix - Freq-dis.ipynb
-- This document displays the frequent words in the insight section (conclusion, discussion, limitation).

 ## Project
 + [ ] To do